Creation Story – Beginning of time…

 March 27, 1817- Christian Party sold 600 acres to obtain funds to build a church

-1817-Reverend Eleazer Williams proposes western removal to Green Bay
+1817-Reverend Eleazer Williams proposes western migration to Green Bay

 1817-1825– The year of the Erie Canal Project.
 The United States government needed the territory of the Oneida Tribe in New York to complete the project and to hook up the channel.